Requiem for a Heavyweight (film): Plot

 Luis "Mountain" Rivera is an aging heavyweight boxer.
 He is managed by Maish Rennick, and Army serves as his cutman.
 During his latest bout, against young up-and-comer Cassius Clay, Mountain takes a serious beating and the doctor refuses to certify Mountain for future fights.
 Afterward, Maish is confronted by Ma Greeny and her thugs.
-They threaten Maish's life if he fails to repay them for the losses they incurred after betting that Mountain would go down in a certain round of the match - a fix that Maish had guaranteed.
+They threaten Maish's life if he fails to repay them for the losses they incurred after betting that Mountain would go down in the fourth round of the match - a fix that Maish had guaranteed.
 Maish's deal with them had been that they should deduct from their winnings the vast sums of money that Maish's betting losses had run up with them.

 Meanwhile, Mountain struggles to find a job and visits an employment agency, where he meets Grace Miller.
 Grace is initially standoffish but quickly becomes sympathetic to Mountain, and says she'll be in touch.
 Later, Grace meets with Mountain to tell him of an opening for a counselor position at a children's camp, which interests Mountain.
 The two bond over a drink and Mountain shares stories of his time in the ring.